anormalperson8/Birthday/README.md

 # Birthday bot

-A Discord bot for storing birthdays, and annouces when the date matches.<br/>
+A Discord bot for storing birthdays, and announces when the date matches.<br/>
 Written specifically for a friend's Discord server.

 Also used as an exercise to familiarise myself with the Python programming language.